What Is MIME Sniffing?

 Although MIME sniffing can be useful in determining an asset's correct file format, it can also cause a security vulnerability.
 This vulnerability can be quite dangerous both for site owners as well as site visitors.
 This is because an attacker can leverage MIME sniffing to send an XSS (Cross Site Scripting) attack.
 This article will explain how to protect your site against MIME sniffing vulnerabilities.

-How Does MIME Sniffing Work?
+Understanding MIME Sniffing

 MIME sniffing is quite straightforward in the way that it works.
 The following provides a brief description of each step involved in the MIME sniffing process.

-- A web browser requests a particular asset which responds with either no content-type or a content-type previously set at the origin server.
+- A web browser requests a particular asset which responds with either no content type or a content type previously set at the origin server.

 - The web browser "sniffs" the content to analyze what file format that particular asset is.

-- Once the browser has completed its analysis, it compares what it found against what the web server provided in the content-type header (if anything).
+Content-Typeheader (if anything).
 If there is a mismatch, the browser uses the MIME type that it determined to be associated with the asset.

 MIME sniffing vulnerabilities can occur when a website allows users to upload data to the server.
-The vulnerability comes into play when an attacker disguises an HTML file as a different file type (e.g. a jpg, zip file, etc).
+The vulnerability comes into play when an attacker disguises an HTML file as a different file type (e.g. a JPEG, zip file, etc.).
 Doing so would allow the attacker to successfully upload the file to the web server, assuming the web server accepts JPGs.
 Consequently, the browser will render it as an HTML file therefore providing the attacker with the possibility to execute XSS.